 - The UN is awash with billionaires with influence and … evil schemes.
 Bill and Melinda Gates are spending hundreds of millions to spread dangerous contraceptives throughout the developing world, especially targeting Catholic communities in Africa.
 They are a driving force at the UN.

-George Soros, worth $23 billion, has given hundreds of millions of dollars to anti-life and anti-family groups active at the UN, including Catholics for Choice, NARAL Pro-Choice America, National Organization for Women, Planned Parenthood and many more.
+George Soros, worth an estimated $23 billion, has given hundreds of millions of dollars to anti-life and anti-family groups active at the UN, including Catholics for Choice, NARAL Pro-Choice America, National Organization for Women, Planned Parenthood and many more.

 Billionaire Tim Gill spends millions in support of radical LGBT groups working at the UN to advance a wicked agenda.
 These groups are not merely looking for “non-discrimination”, they are gunning for dominance.